Plant Operator - Certificate

 Overview

-This 24-week program (18 weeks on-campus + 6 week practicum) prepares you for entry level positions as a plant operator.
+This program prepares you for entry-level positions as a plant operator.
 You'll gain knowledge and develop the skills required to operate, monitor and troubleshoot control equipment and processing units found in most industrial settings.
-You'll learn about industrial plant functionality and gain a critical understanding of plant systems, process fundamentals, and plant operations.
+You'll learn about industrial plant functionality and gain a critical understanding of plant systems, process fundamentals and plant operations.

 Plant operators are responsible for overseeing the production process of a plant facility.
 The goal of a process operator is to monitor equipment and improve the quality, efficiency and safety of the plant.